Connections

 A connection in TDM is:

-- Coordinates and credentials for said instance
+- Coordinates and credentials to this entity.

 Managing connections